nagasella/esa/README.md

 esa::vector<esa::entity, 128> red_squares = table.query<128>(&cs::functions::find_red_squares);
 ```

-The size of the vector should be enough to fit all the entities that are _expected_ to fit into it.
-Since this is not necessarily known at compile time, you should be careful about this.
+The size of the vector should be enough to fit all the entities that are _expected_ to be found by the query: since this is not necessarily known at compile time, you should be careful about this.

-This type of query is very practical as all it requires is to define a function; however it can be a bit inefficient, since the function is executed on all the entities in the table.
+This type of query is very practical as all it requires is to define a function; however it can be inefficient, since the function is applied to all the entities in the table.
 The next type of query (cached query) is used to tackle this problem.

 ### 2. Cached queries

-Cached queries are queries that are defined as classes, and they can be more efficient than regular queries.
-Their definition is similar to the definition of entity updaters, but instead of overriding an `update` function they override a `where` function.
-The naming is taken from classical SQL databases: the `where` function is a `bool` function that can filter based on each entity's components, and must return `true` if the query condition is satisfied, otherwise `false`.
+Cached queries are queries that are defined as classes.
+Their definition is similar to the definition of entity updaters, but instead of overriding an `update` function they override a `where` function (the naming is taken from classical SQL databases): this is a `bool` function that will filter based on each entity's components data, and must return `true` if the query condition is satisfied, otherwise `false`.
 A unique tag must be defined for each cached query, pretty much like for updaters.

 Here is a simple example of cached query taken from the `colored-squares` example.
 The header file is: